Understanding Your Dock Lines

 When tossing a line to dock hands, throw from the hip with an underhand motion, aiming slightly past your target.
 The line should uncoil smoothly without catching on deck hardware.
 Keep the bitter end secured to a cleat on your boat before throwing to ensure you maintain control regardless of what happens ashore.

 Train yourself to handle lines with confidence rather than haste.
 Smooth, deliberate movements prevent mistakes that jerky, panicked actions inevitably create.
-Communicate clearly with crew members using simple commands: “Make fast the bow line” or “Ease the stern spring.”
+That’s what makes good line handling endearing to us boaters — it shows experience without showing off.

 Cleating and Securing Lines